Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

         (...)
         }

-To run a testcase, please specify the testcase name passed to the PARAMS argument, e.g.:
+To run a testcase, specify the testcase name passed to the PARAMS argument, e.g.:

 .. code-block::